When you have a large number of staff on your payroll, a corporate credit card can seem like the perfect answer to your expense management woes.

 More to the point, as you hire more employees and variable spend increases — that’s the cost of travel, client entertaining, and office necessities such as stationery and software subscriptions — using a credit card may become increasingly impractical.

 So how can you manage variable spend efficiently and effectively without one?
-As we’ll discuss in this post, prepaid cards enable finance teams to have a smoother reconciliation process and a real-time overview of variable spend on an employee and departmental basis.
+Prepaid cards enable finance teams to have a smoother reconciliation process and a real-time overview of variable spend on an employee and departmental basis.

 Corporate credit card usage typically works like so: